henzljw/upmeal/MANUAL.md

 Step 3: Create a new user.

-Step 4: Navigate to the database and change the user type of the admin from USR to ADM.
+Step 4: Navigate to the user table which located in the following database and change the user type of the admin account from USR to ADM.

 Step 5: Login to the admin account and you will able to view the admin dashboard.